johnathanvman/F6/index.md

 				}
 			}else if(unit(s[2]).willing){//WILLING
 				if(unit(s[1]).Tags[0] == "Froggirl"){//
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
 She pulls back sharply, and SUB flies through the air towards the awaiting maw.
-She's gulped down instantly, forming a large buldge inside DOM!
+She's gulped down instantly, forming a large bulge inside DOM!
 I press my ear to her bloated belly, and hear SUB moan as she fingers herself one last time!")
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
 SUB grabs the tongue and pulls DOM over to her.
 CSUB kisses the other girl and says she'd be glad to be a snack.
 She lets DOM swallow her down, and soon screams out in ecstasy while digesting inside the froggirl!")
 				}
 				Entrys.push("CSUB just let DOM eat her!")